2023 Nissan Frontier: What We Know So Far

-Frontier 2023’s new exterior and interior design should fix the shortcomings of today’s most terrible models.
-Adopting a proven modern and underlying aesthetic is also the same basic strategy adopted by Toyota’s main competitors for Tacoma reworking for the 2016 model year.
+Frontier 2023’s New exterior and interior design should fix the shortcomings of today’s most terrible models.
+Adopting a proven modern and underlying aesthetic is the same basic strategy Toyota’s main competitors for Tacoma reworking for the 2016 model year.

 Look for a new Frontier to adopt a blockier bodywork compared to the current Truck, as evidenced by the Nissan teaser released from the silhouette of the truck.

 In addition, the new Nissan pickup will sport a front end that incorporates the latest brand design cues, as seen in a recent illustration shown during the new Navara/Frontier reveal for the global market.
-Meanwhile, the current prominent Frontier fenders are expected to make way for pieces that appear more square and less large.
+Meanwhile, the current prominent Frontier fenders are expected to make more square and less large pieces.

 2023 Nissan Frontier Interior

-Based on the spy photos, we know that the next Frontier will continue to be offered with an extended cabin.
-The crew-cab model is also almost locked considering it is usually the most popular pickup-truck configuration.
+We know that the next Frontier will continue to be offered an extended cabin based on the spy photos.
+The crew-cab model is also almost locked, considering it is usually the most popular pickup truck configuration.
 Both body styles indicate that short and long cargo beds should also be on the list.

 2023 Nissan Frontier Engine

-Nevertheless, look for Frontier to once again offer two- and four-wheel drive, as well as a more off-road-oriented Pro-4X trim with locking rear differentials, extra underbody protection, and Bilstein shocks.
+Nevertheless, look for Frontier to offer two- and four-wheel drive, as well as a more off-road-oriented Pro-4X trim with locking rear differentials, extra underbody protection, and Bilstein shocks.

-Technology updates should include Apple CarPlay and Android Auto being part of standard infotainment settings, and the display of available gauge clusters putting vehicle information in plain sight.
+Technology updates should include Apple CarPlay and Android Auto being part of standard infotainment settings, displaying available gauge clusters, and putting vehicle information in plain sight.